KristofferC/PGFPlotsX.jl/docs/src/man/options.md

 ### Transformations

-In addition to replacing underscrores in keys, the following transformations of values are done when the options are written in `.tex` style:
+In addition to replacing underscores in keys, the following transformations of values are done when the options are written in `.tex` style:

 * A list as a value is written as "comma joined" e.g. `[1, 2, 3] -> "1, 2, 3"`.